 Long-term disability insurance policies vary greatly in how they define a disability.
 If your disability plan is covered by an employer, it is extremely likely that your plan will fall within the ERISA statute.
 In any case, in order to obtain benefits, it is the applicant’s job to demonstrate, based upon supporting medical evidence, that you have met the requirements of a disability under the specific language of your insurance policy.
 If you are not able to do that, it is extremely likely that your claim will be denied.

-At the Law Offices of J. Price McNamara, our experienced team of Texas disability lawyers can help you determine if you qualify for disability benefits under your policy.
+At J. Price McNamara ERISA Insurance Claim Attorney, our experienced team of Texas disability lawyers can help you determine if you qualify for disability benefits under your policy.
 Moreover, if you are initially denied access to benefits, we could assist you throughout the appeal process.
 Please contact us online today for more information about how we could assist you with your case.

 Obtaining a Complete Copy of Your Insurance Plan